Gurfateh Pirzada

 Gurfateh Singh Pirzada (born 29 October 1996) is an Indian actor who works primarily in Hindi films and web series.
 He began his acting career with Friends in Law in 2018.
 Pirzada has since starred in Netflix thriller Guilty (2020) and romantic film Hum Bhi Akele Tum Bhi Akele (2021).
 Pirzada has since starred in the streaming series Class (2023) and Call Me Bae (2024).

 Early life and family

-His sister Mehreen Pirzada is also an actress.
-He was born into a Sikh Family.
+Pirzada was born on 29 October 1996 in Chandigarh, India into the Sikh family of an agriculturist and realtor father Gurlal Pirzada and a housewife mother Paramjit Kaur.
+His only sibling is a sister named Mehreen Pirzada who is also a model and actress.